snoonetIRC/website/content/community/casualconversation.md

 **Can you give us a description of your community: what it's about, what rules you may have and any resources you would like to include**

 * We do.
 I like to change up the colors on our CSS page for different holidays throughout the year.
 We also have a neat announcement bar that pops up when you scroll down, it normally has a quirky quote on it.

-**Does your community have any associated social media or websites? (facebook/twitter/instagram/etc)**

-* Our Steam group I guess.
-I thought about doing a twitter page but never really knew how it would work for the sub.?**
+**What sets your community apart from others?**

 * /r/CasualConversation is a subreddit for general chat about *almost* anything that you can think of.
 The main rules here are to "respect others" and "Don't take things too seriously."
 Mostly we just want people to have a friendly place to have conversations but we do have a [detailed rules page here](http://www.reddit.com/r/CasualConversation/wiki/rules).
 Oh we also have a Snoonet rules page that can be found at https://www.snoonet.org/ccrules.